Ibn Arabi: 'The eye with which I see God,

 Photographing the Gaze: Imperfection as Aura

-any of the beads displayed on this page belong to what I have called Solomon Beads - ancient, uncooked, scarred, and profoundly unique.
-In an age when many collectors, especially in the Far East, seek only the flawless and polished, this collection highlights what others try to conceal: imperfection as truth.
+would call ancient, uncooked, scarred, and profoundly unique.
+In an age when many collectors, especially in the Far East, seek only the flawless and polished, this collection highlights what others try to conceal:

 Here, the bead is not just a collectible.
 It is a mirror, a witness, and a participant in the gaze.